RAMKISHORE1803/IQ-Group/README.md

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Made with ❤️ by IQ Group Development Team
+Made with ❤️ by Anirudh